-Georg-August-Universität Göttingen Module B.Phy.5658: Statistical Biophysics 6 C 4 WLH Learning outcome, core skills: Objectives: The students will learn basic concepts of statistical biophysics at the molecular, cellular and population level, as well as methods for the theoretical analysis of biophysical systems.
-Competences: After successful participation in the module, students should have working knowledge of basic concepts of statistical biophysics and be able to apply them to selected problems.
-Workload: Attendance time: 56 h Self-study time: 124 h Course: Statistical Biophysics (Lecture with integrated problem sessions) Course frequency: each winter semester WLH Examination: written examination (120 Min.) or oral examination (approx. 30 Min.)
-Examination requirements: 6 C organisms and transport facilitated by fluid flow.
+Module B.Fity.3030.
+Statistical Biophlysics Learning outcome, core skills: Workload: Objectives: Attendance time: The students will learn basic concepts of statistical biophysics at the molecular, cellular 56 h and population level, as well as methods for the theoretical analysis of biophysical Self-study time: systems.
+124 h Competences: After successful participation in the module, students should have working knowledge of basic concepts of statistical biophysics and be able to apply them to selected problems.
+Course: Statistical Biophysics (Lecture with integrated problem sessions) WLH Course frequency: each winter semester Examination: written examination (120 Min.) or oral examination (approx. 30 Min.)
+6 C Examination requirements: Physical principles of biological systems on the molecular, cellular and population level, application of methods from statistical physics to biological and biophysical problems.